fryguy503/rebuildeq/REBUILDEQ.md

 * Cmake: Hit Configure, be sure to set to Visual Studio 14 2015 Win64.
 Use native compilers (default option)
 * Cmake: While configures, you may get red background.. hit configure twice some times it'll go away, or let me know the error.
 USually lib boost dir not found
 * Cmake: Hit generate.
+* Extract the \rebuildeq\dependencies\protobuf\lib_x64\libprotobufd.zip into the directory.
+It's too big for github uncompressed, is why it's zipped.
 * Go to your rebuildeq/build directory, and double click the EQEmu.sln file (or right click, open with -> visual studio 2015).